emuvi/arc-java-skmotion/README.md

 # SkMotion

-SkMotion (Screen Motion) is a command program that records the frames of a screen when there is motion on it.
+SkMotion (Screen Motion) is an application for desktop that records the frames of a screen only when there is motion on it.